github/docs/content/admin/managing-iam/provisioning-user-accounts-with-scim/configuring-scim-provisioning-for-users.md

 {% data reusables.enterprise_user_management.about-scim-provisioning %}

 If you use a partner IdP, you can simplify the configuration of SCIM provisioning by using the partner IdP's application.
-If you don't use a partner IdP for provisioning, you can implement SCIM using calls to {% data variables.product.company_short %}'s REST API for SCIM{% ifversion ghec %}, which is in beta and subject to change{% endif %}.
+If you don't use a partner IdP for provisioning, you can implement SCIM using calls to {% data variables.product.company_short %}'s REST API for SCIM.
 For more information, see {% ifversion ghec %}"[AUTOTITLE](/admin/managing-iam/understanding-iam-for-enterprises/about-enterprise-managed-users#identity-management-systems)."{% else %}"[AUTOTITLE](/admin/managing-iam/provisioning-user-accounts-with-scim/user-provisioning-with-scim-on-ghes#supported-identity-providers)."{% endif %}

 {% ifversion ghec %}